Blepharoplasty Eyelid Surgery in Newcastle, Maitland & Hunter Valley Australia

 Surgical Techniques

-The surgical techniques used in blepharoplasty are designed to minimize visible scarring and optimize results.
+The surgical techniques used in blepharoplasty are designed to minimise visible scarring and optimise results.
 During upper eyelid surgery, incisions are typically made within the natural creases of the eyelids, allowing for discreet removal of excess skin and fat.
 Lower eyelid surgery involves making incisions just below the lash line or inside the eyelid through a transconjunctival incision, which leaves no visible scar.

 Modern eyelid surgery techniques have advanced to include lower eyelid tightening, fat pocket repositioning, micro-fat grafting, and upper lid tarsal fixation.
-These approaches ensure a natural and rejuvenated look by carefully calibrating the removal of skin and fat.
+These approaches carefully calibrate the removal of skin and fat and produce a genuine appearance.
 Techniques such as the transcutaneous approach and the conjunctival approach are used in lower blepharoplasty to achieve optimal results.

 Anaesthesia Options